 With that work and the support of Spring GR, he started Shiny Diamond in 2019.
-Adam seeks to use his business focused on car detailing to bring vibrancy to the Madison Square Business District with a brick-and-mortar location at 1600 Madison Ave SE.
+Adam now uses his business focused on car detailing to bring vibrancy to the Madison Square Business District with a brick-and-mortar location at 1600 Madison Ave SE.

-Residents will have access to a hand-wash facility and car detailing services beginning in the Fall of 2021.
+Neighbors now have access to a hand-wash facility and car detailing services that opened in late 2021.

-In addition, food truck(s) will be on-site and bring warmth and community to the corner of Madison Ave. and Crofton St.
+In addition, Adam hopes to have a food truck(s) on-site to bring warmth and community to the corner of Madison Ave. and Crofton St.

-Shiny Diamond Auto Detailing and Hand Wash will reflect the building’s original focus on automotive use, consistent with the building’s original design and placement, focused on cleanliness and community service.
+Shiny Diamond Auto Detailing and Hand Wash reflects the building’s original focus on automotive use, consistent with the building’s original design and placement, focused on cleanliness and community service.

 Details coming soon on this Madison Ave. property near Oakdale St.!

 Not every business is focused on its surrounding community and neighbors.
 It is exciting when a tech company like MCPc decides to put down roots and bring jobs back to a community.

 “After years of disinvestment, I’m glad to see this area growing,” shared Burl McLiechey, a 60-year resident who lives near the future home of MCPc.
 “I’m excited to see living-wage jobs coming back to the neighborhood and a continued focus on diversity.”

 Neighbors will have access to nearly 100 jobs in technology positions at 1601 Madison Ave. that offer growth opportunities in a booming industry.
 MCPc is committed to hiring locally and providing good wages.
 Find out more here: